SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 Proposal is to write PSResource in C# to reduce complexity and make easier to maintain.
 In addition, remove dependency on PackageManagement completely as well as dependency on nuget.exe.
-This module will only use REST APIs to get nupkgs and publishing nupkgs.
+This module will only use REST APIs to get and publish nupkgs.
+This module would be shipped in PowerShell 7.

 ### Side-by-side with PowerShellGet